A complete guide to Edexcel International GCSE Business Studies

 Case study response checklist

-Where students lose marks The most common reasons students lose marks are giving textbook answers with no reference to the case study, and skipping the judgement on evaluation questions.
+Where students lose marks Two common pitfalls are giving textbook answers with no reference to the case study, and skipping the judgement on evaluation questions.
 Always name the business and always commit to a recommendation in evaluation answers.

 Grading